 Braising is great for transforming tough or cheap cuts of meat into tender, juicy meals.
 But really anything can be braised.
 It's an easy cooking process that combines wet and dry heat.
-First, food is seared, sauteed, or pan-fried over high heat.
+First, food is seared, sautéed, or pan-fried over high heat.
 Then, it’s covered with liquid and gently simmered at lower temperatures.

 Some commonly braised dishes include the famous coq au vin, pot roast, chicken cacciatore, and beef Bourguignon.
 Whole fish and hearty vegetables, like leeks, cabbage, and root vegetables, can also be braised.

-Ready to get braising?
 Here are the best braising pans to add to your kitchen.

 Best Overall: Le Creuset Enameled Cast Iron Braiser

-“This braiser has a great weight to it that holds heat evenly whether I am searing short ribs for a hearty stew in the winter, browning chicken skin for homemade chicken noodle soup, or making myself duck confit as a treat on my days off,” says Thierry Perez, director of food & beverage of Mainzer in California, who grew up in France.
+“This braiser has a great weight to it that holds heat evenly whether I am searing short ribs for a hearty stew in the winter, browning chicken skin for homemade chicken noodle soup, or making myself duck confit as a treat on my days off,” says Thierry Perez, director of food and beverage of Mainzer in California, who grew up in France.
 “It lends itself well to being able to reduce sauces and develop flavor consistently over a long period of time."

 This 3.5-quart braiser is made to last years, browning and evenly braising meat 20 years later as good as it did the day it was purchased.
 The enameled cast iron is known for its great heat distribution and is resistant to regular wear and chipping.
 Le Creuset has made the handles larger than vintage versions for easier gripping.
 The lid, with its oven-safe knob, fits snugly into its locks, keeping moisture and heat inside.
 It's absolutely worth the price tag, according to Pflake.